Cavendish Professor of Physics: Lord Rayleigh

-Lord Rayleigh replaced Maxwell immediately upon his death, being universally agreed upon as the only successor.
-Raleigh spent £1500 updating the laboratory, and created a new practical course, revolutionising practical instruction, and in 1882 he allowed women to take the course as well.
+John William Strutt, 3rd Baron Rayleigh replaced Maxwell immediately upon his death, being universally agreed upon as the only successor.
+Raleigh spent £1,500 updating the laboratory, and created a new practical course, revolutionising practical instruction, and in 1882 he allowed women to take the course as well.
 In his five years as Cavendish Professor, he published 50 papers and expanded the number of students to 48.

 J. J. Thomson

-J. J. Thomson was made Cavendish Professor in 1884 at the age of 28, leading one senior member of the University to comment that "Matters have come to a pretty pass when they elect mere boys Professors."
+J. J. Thomson was made Cavendish Professor in 1884 at the age of 28, leading one senior member of the University to comment that "Matters have come to a pretty pass when they elect mere boys professors."
 In 1895, a change was made to the university regulations which allowed students who had not studied at Cambridge to receive a B.A. by submitting a thesis which was judged "of distinction as a record of original research."
 Among the students attracted by this change was future Cavendish Professor Ernest Rutherford.
 Whilst Thomson was Cavendish Professor, he discovered the electron and the existence of isotopes, and also fostered an atmosphere of friendliness and mutual helpfulness.